PO Box 9021, Wilmington, DE 19809, USA

 Falco f. femoralis

-In Costa Rica, the Aplomado Falcon is known from a very few reports in recent decades, all in the Palo Verde area of the northwest part of the country - and that's where we saw ours.
+In Costa Rica, the Aplomado Falcon is known from a very few reports in recent decades, all in the Palo Verde area of the northwest part of the country - and that's where we've seen ours, twice.

 According to "The Birds of Costa Rica" by Garrigues & Dean (published in 2007), there have only been 3 reports of Aplomado Falcons in Costa Rica in the last few decades, all of them in Guanacaste.